 Before you know it, you have debt collectors blowing up every phone number you’ve ever had.
 You’re being charged nonpayment fees, NSF fees and overdraft fees.
 Your bank account is drained.
-You’re struggling with overdraft fees on your checking account.
-Every debt collection agency is on your tail.
-All because you meant to borrow some money you intended to pay back your next payday.
+Debt collection agencies are on your tail.
+All because you meant to borrow some money you intended to pay back on your next payday.

-So, if you already have a payday loan, the best thing you can do is to exhaust every other alternative before you take out another.
+If you already have a payday loan, the best thing you can do is to exhaust every other alternative before you take out another.

 Fortunately, there are several alternatives to taking out additional loans if you need to make ends meet.

 - Credit counseling: Credit counselors or nonprofit credit counseling agencies can offer financial advice to help you enroll in a debt management plan.
 Some will offer financial products that help with this.
 They may negotiate with your lender for better terms and offer personal finance advice on how to budget or how to improve your credit score.